maxkagamine/Moq.Contrib.HttpClient/README.md

 SetupRequest(HttpMethod method, string|Uri requestUrl[, Predicate<HttpRequestMessage> match])
 ```

-`requestUrl` matches the exact request URL, while the `match` predicate allows for more intricate matching, such as by query params or headers, and may be async as well to inspect the request body.
+`requestUrl` matches the exact request URL, while the `match` predicate allows
+for more intricate matching, such as by query parameters or headers, and may be
+async as well to inspect the request body.

 ### Response

-The response helpers simplify sending a StringContent, ByteArrayContent, StreamContent, or just a status code:
+The response helpers simplify sending a StringContent, ByteArrayContent,
+StreamContent, or just a status code:

 ```csharp
 ReturnsResponse(HttpStatusCode statusCode[, HttpContent content], Action<HttpResponseMessage> configure = null)